martinkauppinen/markau.dev/content/posts/thoughts-on-shells.md

 ## Switching back to `zsh`?
 Typing all of this out, I think I will be going back to `zsh` pretty soon.
 `fish` has been great to use, but I have had some issues with it.
-The completion hinting sometimes simly does not work or doesn't do what I expect/want it do to and is frankly distracting sometimes.
+The completion hinting sometimes simply does not work or doesn't do what I expect/want it do to and is frankly distracting sometimes.
 Tab-completion sometimes hits some weird recursion depth that I haven't managed to get to the bottom of.
 I have to look up syntax whenever I have to do something that is slightly more complicated